astrivant/polyad/docs/development/toolchain.md

 dependency.
 The project defaults to automatic CPU-based worker selection, capped at eight workers.
 Work stealing redistributes pending tests as workers finish.
 The installed-wheel typing checks use the same configuration.

+The Python suite and its fixtures live in `pkg/tests/`; pytest discovers them automatically.
+Run a specific file with `poetry run pytest pkg/tests/test_operator.py`.

 Use `poetry run pytest -n 4` to choose a worker count, or `poetry run pytest -n 0` for serial debugging.
 See the